 Ganesh Chaturthi is one of the major festivals celebrated in India with great enthusiasm and devotion.
 The festival marks the birthday of Lord Ganesha; the Lord of knowledge, wisdom, prosperity, and good fortune.
 The festival is also known as Vinayak Chaturthi or Vinayaka Chavithi.
 This day, observed as one of the most auspicious in the Hindu religion, is widely celebrated especially in the state of Maharashtra.
+To know more about Ganesh Chaturthi Pooja and methodologies, consult our expert astrologers.

 The festival of Ganesh Chaturthi finds its origin in the Maratha reign, with Chatrapati Shivaji starting the festival.
 The belief lies in the story of the birth of Ganesha, the son of Lord Shiva and Goddess Parvati.
 Although there are various stories attached to his birth, the one most relevant is shared here.
 Goddess Parvati was the creator of Ganpati.
 She, in the absence of Lord Shiva, used her sandalwood paste to create Ganesha and put him to guard while she had gone for bathing.
 While she was gone, Lord Shiva got into a fight with Ganesha as he did not allow him to enter, as per his mother’s orders.
 Enraged, Lord Shiva cut off Ganesha's head.
 When Parvati saw this sight, she took the form of Goddess Kali and threatened to destroy the world.
 This worried everyone and they requested Lord Shiva to find a solution and calm the rage of Goddess Kali.
 Shiva then ordered all his followers to immediately go and find a child whose mother has her back towards her child in negligence and bring his head.
 The first child seen by the followers was that of an elephant and they, as ordered, cut his head and brought it to Lord Shiva.
 Lord Shiva immediately placed the head on Ganesha's body and brought it to life again.
 The rage of Maa Kali was calmed and Goddess Parvati was overwhelmed, once again.
 All the Lord blessed Ganesha and the day is today celebrated for the same reason.